-Most of these chemical compounds have a cloud surrounding the information on the possible harms they can cause.
+Conventional mattresses are very likely to contain chemicals, some potentially toxic to humans and harmful to the environment.
+Most of these chemical compounds have a cloud surrounding the information on the possible harm they can cause.
 The way to go green is to choose a mattress with fewer chemicals or no chemicals.
-The ideal mattress would have low VOCs, no CFCs, no PBDEs, no heavy metals, no formaldehyde, and no phthalates.
-But what are these chemicals and how do they affect the environment and you
+The ideal mattress would have low VOCs, no CFCs, PBDEs, heavy metals, formaldehyde, and phthalates.
+But what are these chemicals, and how do they affect the environment and you

 Understanding Low Emissions (low VOCs)

-Most mattresses contain considerable amounts of synthetic and chemical-based foams (polyurethane), plastics and artificial fibers, and most box springs are made with chemically treated wood and chemical adhesives.
-In fact, almost every mattress type contains at least some polyurethane foam components.
+Most mattresses contain considerable amounts of synthetic and chemical-based foams (polyurethane), plastics, and artificial fibers, and most box springs are made with chemically treated wood and chemical adhesives.
+Almost every mattress type contains at least some polyurethane foam components.
 A good choice to be free of VOCs is a chemically free 100% pure Dunlop Latex mattress.

 CFCs are a byproduct of polyurethane production and are released when the material is burned.
-Thus all mattress production contributes to depletion of ozone.
+Thus all mattress production contributes to the depletion of ozone.

 Mercury, Lead and Heavy Metals

-A heavy metal has a density at least 5 times that of water and cannot be metabolized by the body, therefore accumulating in the body.
-Heavy metal toxicity can cause our mental functions, energy, nervous system, kidneys, lungs and other organ functions to decline.
+A heavy metal has a density of at least five times that of water and cannot be metabolized by the body, therefore accumulating in the body.
+Heavy metal toxicity can cause our mental functions, energy, nervous system, kidneys, lungs, and other organ functions to decline.

 There is evidence that some people can develop sensitivity to formaldehyde.
 It has also been shown to cause cancer in animals and may cause cancer in humans.
 Health effects include eye, nose, and throat irritation; wheezing and coughing; fatigue; skin rash; severe allergic reactions.

 Children may be at higher risk of adverse effects of phthalates because of anticipated higher exposures during a time of developmental and physiologic immaturity.
 Phthalates are not covalently bound to the plastic matrix and leach out of PVC.

 What is Off-gassing?

-Understanding the dangers from off gassing is why so many Americans are now purchasing organic mattresses.
-Off gassing from polyurethane foam, releases many harmful petroleum chemicals.
-The Petroleum based chemicals used in making foam are polymers and urethane, which contains an Isocyanate compound.
+Understanding the dangers of off-gassing is why so many Americans are now purchasing organic mattresses.
+Off-gassing from polyurethane foam releases many harmful petroleum chemicals.
+The Petroleum based chemicals used in making foams are polymers and urethane, which contain an Isocyanate compound.
 The Isocyanate compound is one of the main culprits that cause illness, asthma, and other diseases.

-These chemicals in mattresses releases hydrocarbons that evaporate into the air we breathe throughout a mattress' lifetime.
+These chemicals in mattresses release hydrocarbons that evaporate into the air we breathe throughout a mattress' lifetime.
 These hydrocarbons are powerful carcinogenic chemicals, attacking and severely damaging the immune and nervous systems of adults and children.